HADOUS|CO. PLLC

 Dispute Credit Report Errors - Free initial credit disputes

-Our free consultations include real-time credit report review, and free initial credit disputes with the credit bureaus.
+Our free consultations can include real-time credit report review, and we can help you with a credit dispute with the credit bureaus.

-We do not charge you a fee to dispute your credit report with the credit bureaus.
+We do not charge you a fee to help you dispute your credit report with the credit bureaus.

 What happens once I submit my credit report dispute?

 After you submit your credit dispute, the credit bureaus typically have 30 days to respond in writing to your dispute.
-If the bureaus do not correct your credit report, you have the right to sue the credit bureau and any "furnisher" of the disputed information, such credit card issuer or collection agency, for violations of the Fair Credit Reporting Act (FCRA).
+If the bureaus do not correct your credit report, you are able to sue the credit bureau and any "furnisher" of the disputed information, such credit card issuer or collection agency, for violations of the Fair Credit Reporting Act (FCRA).

 Fair Credit Reporting Act (FCRA) rights.

-When a credit bureau or furnisher of credit information refuses to report fair and accurate credit information in accordance with the Fair Credit Reporting Act (FCRA), our credit lawyers can help you enforce these rights in court.
-Our fees are always contingent, meaning you will not owe us anything unless there is a recovery.
-In other words, we are only compensated from any recovery of damages from the defendant(s).
+When a credit bureau or furnisher of credit information refuses to report fair and accurate credit information in accordance with the Fair Credit Reporting Act (FCRA) or a credit bureau has reported credit report errors because of an unreasonable procedure , our credit lawyers can help you enforce these rights in court.
+Our fees in FCRA cases are usually contingent fees based on the amount of any recovery, meaning you will not owe us anything unless there is a recovery.
+In other words, we are only compensated by you from any recovery of damages from the defendant(s).

 What's the catch?

 There is none.
-Credit bureaus do not always correct credit report errors - even after a dispute.
-Therefore, filing a lawsuit alleging violations of the FCRA may be necessary, and our hope is you will allow us to represent you in that lawsuit.
-We are aggressive consumer litigation attorneys with the knowledge and experience to protect your rights in court.
+Credit bureaus do not always correct credit report errors - even after a dispute and sometimes an unreasonable procedure could be the cause of your credit report error.
+Therefore, filing a lawsuit alleging violations of the FCRA may be necessary.
+We are aggressive, knowledgeable consumer litigation attorneys with the experience to represent and protect your rights in court.
 Our track record of successfully litigating FCRA cases is a matter of public record.
-We are so confident in our ability to help you that we even advance the cost of filing the lawsuit.
+Further, Attorney Nick Hadous has authored continuing legal education content for ICLE regarding the FCRA and other consumer protection laws.

 Does your credit report contain errors?